elixir-nx/scidata/README.md

 ## Usage

-Currently we support the following training datasets:
+Currently we support the following training and test datasets:

   * MNIST
   * FashionMNIST